Moa-nalo

 The moa-nalo are a group of extinct aberrant, goose-like ducks that lived on the larger Hawaiian Islands, except Hawaiʻi itself, in the Pacific.
 They were the major herbivores on most of these islands until they became extinct after human settlement.

 Description

-The moa-nalo (the name literally means "lost fowl"; the plural and the singular are the same) were unknown to science, having been wiped out before the arrival of James Cook (1778), until the early 1980s, when their subfossil remains were discovered in sand dunes on the islands of Molokaʻi and Kauaʻi.
+The moa-nalo (the name literally means "lost fowl"; the plural and the singular are the same) were long unknown to science, having been wiped out before the arrival of James Cook (1778).
+In the early 1980s, their subfossil remains were discovered in sand dunes on the islands of Molokaʻi and Kauaʻi.
 Subsequently, bones were found on Maui, Oʻahu, and Lānaʻi, in lava tubes, lake beds, and sinkholes.
 They represent four species in three genera so far: